Cervical rheumatoid arthritis

 This condition can sometimes affect the vertebrae and joints in the cervical spine (neck), causing severe pain and limited mobility.
 The nerve roots in the cervical spine transmit sensory messages between the brain, shoulder, arm and hand.
 If one of these nerves becomes compressed, the result could be shooting pain, numbness, tingling or weakness in the associated extremities.
 To learn about the cause of this condition and the treatments available for relief, read the following article.

 Cause of rheumatoid arthritis in the cervical spine

-In patients diagnosed with spinal rheumatoid arthritis, the cervical spine (or neck) is a common site of disease symptoms.
-It is not clear why it affects the upper spine more often than the lumbar (lower) spine, nor are the causes of rheumatoid arthritis well understood.
-What is known is that rheumatoid arthritis of the cervical spine attacks the lining of joints, is diagnosed in women more frequently than men, and has no cure.
+It is not exactly clear why this condition affects the upper spine more frequently than the lumbar (lower) spine.
+In fact, the causes of rheumatoid arthritis are still not well understood.
+What is acknowledged, however, is that rheumatoid arthritis of the cervical spine attacks the lining of joints, is diagnosed in women more frequently than men and it has no known cure.